git-town/git-town/README.md

 ## How it works

-Git Town automates the typical development workflows with Git.
+Git Town automates typical development workflow steps with Git.

 ### Feature development in a code base